Memory and Vision

 Age: 43 - Condition: Memory and Vision

-I'm a classical and Jazz pianist, and a composer.
-I also happen to be a Bates teacher, but music is primarily what I'm here for - I learned the Alexander Technique and the Bates Method because it helped my music, and particularly the Bates Method helped me to allow my natural musical creativity to resurface after many years buried in the subterranean world of my subconscious.
-Improvement of the vision was the initial impulse, of course, but when I perceived the root causes of my loss of vision it was easy to see how it would help me in so many ways that I hadn't expected.
+Iam a classical and Jazz pianist, and a composer.
+I also happen to be a Bates teacher, but music is my initial foundation - I learned the Alexander Technique and the Bates Method because it helped my music, and particularly the Bates Method helped me to allow my natural musical creativity to resurface after being blocked for many years.
+Improvement of the vision was the initial impulse, of course, but when I perceived the root causes of my loss of vision it was easy to see how it would help me in so many ways that I had never imagined.

-For those who don't know, Bates paid particular attention to the use of memory - assigning one whole chapter to the topic in his book - as well as mentioning it often throughout the rest of the text.
-I was fortunate to experience for myself the benefits of working with memory and seeing how it deepened my understanding of strain, relaxation and central fixation - the key concepts of the Bates Method.
+For those who don't know, Bates paid particular attention to the use of memory - assigning one whole chapter to the topic in his book The Cure of Imperfect Sight Without Glasses (1920) - as well as mentioning it often throughout the rest of the text, and throughout the Better Eyesight Magazines (1919 - 1930).
+His application of memory was mostly very specific to the visual experience, but as I worked in this new way with my memory in applying it to memorising, I experienced how it deepened my understanding of strain, relaxation and central fixation - the key concepts of the Bates Method.
 Here's how it happened:

-When I was 15, I went to a very good classical piano teacher - Rae de Lisle - who one day taught me how a concert pianist memorises new music, and explained that when working well with the memory it was possible for a complete concerto to be memorised in just three days.
-This can be as much as 40 pages of music or more, although the complexity of the music will have an influence - "but basically around three days to have every note down as a basis.
-One page in half an hour", she said.
-I looked at her in amazement.
+When I was 15, I was training to become a concert pianist.
+My teacher - Rae de Lisle - taught me how a concert pianist memorises new music, and explained that when working well with the memory it was possible for a complete concerto to be memorised in just three days - one movement each day.
+This can be as much as 40 pages of music or more, and although the complexity of the music will have an influence, it should take “basically around three days to have every note down as a basis.
+One page in half an hour”, she said.
+I looked at her with mixed emotions; wonderment and amazement for sure, but also some trepidation... and a fair amount of horror!

 There were also several points she taught me about memorising that made it easier, which echo through to some of the principles of the Bates method, although I had never heard of Bates at this point:

-You memorise the hands separately, and when putting the music together, you don't look at the music - both hands know what they're doing already (patching the eyes is like this).
+• You memorise the hands separately, and when putting the music together, you don't need to look at the music - both hands seem miraculously to know what they're doing already ( this is a little like alternately patching the eyes, then putting them together).

-When you memorise, you don't move a muscle - you simply imagine the movement that the hand has to make for each note.
-Any movement of the fingers in "trying it out" distracts the brain from getting on with the job of letting the note in - in that the brain is having to do two things at once - both memorise, *and* move the fingers in the right way.
-Take the movement out, and the brain is much quicker (Central fixation for the memory - "Think of one thing best").
+• When you memorise, you don't move a muscle - you simply imagine the movement that the hand has to make for each note.
+Any movement of the fingers in “trying it out” is just a distraction, preventing the brain from getting on with the job of letting the note in - because when you move, and think, the brain is having to do two things at once - both memorise, and move the fingers in the right way.
+Take the movement out, and the brain is much quicker in learning what needs to be done, and remembering it.
+It feels like your hand suddenly knows stuff that you didn't know it knew (in Bates terms, this is somewhat similar to central fixation for the memory - “Think of one thing best”).

 So far so good.
-So, one day she really put me to the test - she gave me a huge piece (Chopin B minor Sonata - 45 pages, and *thousands* of notes).
-"Three days" I thought.
+Then one day she really put me to the test, giving me a huge piece (Chopin B minor Sonata - 45 pages, and thousands of notes).
+“Three days” I thought.

 Well, I got it done, but it took two weeks - with a week off in the middle while I had a horrendous headache.
 I thought I'd damaged something.
-I was very pleased with memorising it that quickly, but a little puzzled as to why it should hurt so much.
+I was very pleased with memorising it that quickly, and had at one point managed to memorise a whole movement in one day, but...
+I was puzzled, and rather more anxious as to why it should hurt so much.
 Rae thought I'd done very well, headache aside!

-• I refused to worry about getting anything finished - I didn't care much about the goal of memorising quickly ("Striving for perfection is to strive for tension"), but I wanted to have an easy time.
+• I refused to worry about getting anything finished - I didn't care much about the goal of memorising quickly (“Striving for perfection is to strive for tension”), but I wanted to have an easy, “unstrained” experience.

 • I refused to hurt myself.
-Memory should be effortless, I reasoned, so I thought that any time I was practising memorising and trying to take in too much - I'd be hurting myself.
-I figured I didn't deserve that, no matter how slow I'd have to go.
+Pretty simple.
+Memory should be effortless, I reasoned, so I figured that any time I was practising memorising and trying to take in too much at once - I'd be hurting myself.
+I made an agreement with myself that I didn't deserve that, no matter how slow I'd have to go.

-• I refused to take in more than one note at a time - this was the result of 1. and 2. above.
-I thought to myself, that as one note is easy to remember, why not just do one note - I checked myself very carefully to make sure my mind wasn't trying to reach out for the next note, or drag it's feet with the previous one.
+• This determination ended up with the following approach: I refused to take in more than one note at a time - this was the inevitable result of 1. and 2. above.
+I thought to myself, that as one note is easy to remember... why not just do one note?
+I checked myself very carefully to make sure my mind wasn't trying to reach out for the next note, or drag it's feet with the previous one.
 This, again, is central fixation of the mind - not trying to think of more than one thing best, but engaging with the point of attention in context of everything.
-It meant becoming very direct and clear with what is being thought of at the very moment - just like allowing the central point of vision to reach one's visual mind.
+I was gently aware of the notes before, and after, but was now thinking of each note in turn as a point of effortless engagement, a sensation of specific focus without a hint of effort.
+It meant becoming very direct and clear with the present moment - just like allowing the central point of vision to be received in the present, effortlessly, by one's visual mind.

-I went slow, but each note went in like an indelible imprint - I was ready for the next.
+I indeed went slow, but each note went in like an indelible imprint - I was ready for the next.
 I worked at this for several days, on and off, just enjoying it when I wanted to, and not caring what the result should be.
-Finally, after about a week, the thought and memory was working pretty much together every moment, without me thinking about it.
-I had three pages of a big piece to finish (Chopin again - Scherzo no.3 in C# minor), and sat down to memorise it - and the three pages was done in just 30 minutes.
+Finally, after about a week, the thought and memory was working pretty much synchronously and consistently, and no longer was I distracted by any decision on my part to “continue practicing”.
+In short, I felt fantastic and my whole body was completely at peace.
+I had three pages of a big piece to finish (Chopin again - Scherzo no.3 in C# minor), and sat down to memorise it - and the three pages were polished off in just 30 minutes.

-No pain, in fact I felt very alive and alert; in a way it was a very peculiar feeling as it had been so easy and yet so much had been done - I had managed to get out of the way of myself.
-Furthermore, the experience of memorising like this also helped my physical motion to be clearer - I was playing *this* note now, then *this* one.
-I was playing better, with more focus and direction, my mind was clearer and my vision was working better than ever before.
+In fact I felt very alive and alert; in a way it was a very peculiar feeling as it had been so easy and yet so much had been done.
+I had simply managed to get out of the way of myself.
+Furthermore, the experience of memorising like this also helped my physical motion to be clearer - I was playing *this* note now, then *this* one no matter how rapid they were played.
+The passage was very quickly up to speed, and I was playing better, with more focus and direction, my mind was clearer and my vision was working better than ever before.

 If you'd like to hear the section of music learned, here is one of my favourite pianists playing the Scherzo.
-The part I memorised in half an hour starts at 5'50" and continues to final notes:
+The part I memorised in half an hour starts at 5'50" and continues to the final notes.
+The link should take you directly to this final part of the YouTube video:

 Ivo Pogorelich - Chopin - Scherzo No. 3 in C# Minor

 Once, an actress came to see me - she did one-woman shows, so she had a lot of performance pressure on her much of the time, and it was starting to take its toll - she was suffering from difficulty in close reading distances, (which conventionally are regarded as inevitable around the age of forty or so) and also she was having difficulty in memorising her lines.
-This second difficulty was distressing her greatly as being able to memorise was of great importance in her work.
+This second difficulty was distressing her greatly as being able to memorise was of course crucial for her work.

 I worked on standard Bates techniques with her (seeing movement was a big hit), but I also decided to help her directly with memorising effortlessly while she was palming.

-I think I measured in the end - in that first lesson she got through ten words, taking 2 to 3 minutes over each on average.
-I emphasise here, that the important thing is to allow the memory to truly work in its most natural state - years of pushing and pulling at it (all those tests and exams at school.) has often turned the memory into a spasm, and to let it unfold again, you've got to go *so* gently and give yourself plenty of time to unlearn the unhelpful habits.
-This can require dedication but the sudden experience of mental effortlessness when it comes, is nothing short of a revelation.
+I measured in the end, in that first lesson she got through ten words, taking 2 to 3 minutes over each on average.
+I emphasise here, that the most important thing at the start is to allow the memory to truly rediscover its most natural effortless condition - years of pushing and pulling at it has often turned the memory into a spasm - it is trained and entrenched, embedded with anxiety and urgency throughout all those lessons, tests and exams at school, and then dealing with the increasing years and complexities of life in general.
+To let it unfold again, you've got to go so gently, and give yourself plenty of time to unlearn the unhelpful habits and for the memory to feel safe to stretch its gossamer wings once more.
+This can require dedication but the sudden experience of mental effortlessness, when it comes, is nothing short of a revelation.

 When the word surfaced in her thoughts, she would say it - and if it was truly there without effort on her part, her voice sounded like a bell.
-(Strain in the voice is usually of note - it indicates the person has grasped at the word)
+This didn't happen straight away.
+Strain or urgency in the tone of voice is usually the best indicator that the person has grasped at the word, and at their memory.
+Many times I would respond to her in a very calm voice: ‘gentler, slower, breathe, wait... did you hear in your voice the push you made to say the word?
+Wait for it to come to you.’
+Three times, eight times, twelve times...

+After just a handful of words the lesson time was already over.
+As she stood at the door she said to me “I have never been so relaxed in my entire life.
+I'm going to practise this.”
 She went away in deep reflection - amazed.
-She said to me "I have never been so relaxed in my entire life.
-I'm going to practise this."

 She'd certainly never used her memory like this before, and true to her word, she practised in this same way for the next four weeks.
-At the end of this period she was effortlessly memorising a page of text in half an hour, with the same degree of deep relaxation - faster than she ever had before.
-Furthermore, her problems with reading distance had vanished - no trouble focusing near-to whatsoever.
+At the end of this period she was effortlessly memorising a page of text in half an hour, with the same degree of deep relaxation - faster than she ever had before, and more solid and reliable.
+Furthermore, her problems with reading distance had also vanished - no trouble focusing near-to whatsoever.
+A mind at rest.

 Kevin Wooding